LukeHackett/aws-certificated-security-speciality-study-notes/chapter-08/README.md

 AWS CloudTrail can detect changes to an AWS resource, and then trigger an Amazon CloudWatch events rule that executes an AWS Lambda function to automate security objectives.

-An example use of this may be to enforce encryption or versioning on a newly created S3 bucket, or to detect changes to security groups, that may trigger a remediation action (for example removing port 22 from a security group rule)
+An example use of this may be to enforce encryption or versioning on a newly created S3 bucket, or to detect changes to security groups, that may trigger a remediation action (for example removing port 22 that is open to the world from a security group rule)

 ![cloud-trail](./cloud-trail.png)